dartmouth-cs52/dartmouth-cs52.github.io/lectures/01_interwebs/index_slides.md

 ???
 * bit masks just mean those bits can be anything
 * ie /8 means the last 0-255 can be anything
+* private addresses are not publicly routable
+* routers across the internet will not know how to direct traffic to them

 ---